cloudControl/documentation/Add-on Documentation/Data Storage/MemCachier.md

 </html>
 ~~~

 More information on how to use php-memcached can be found on [php.net](http://php.net/manual/en/book.memcached.php).
-The php-memcached extension is part of the cloudControl stacks.
+The php-memcached extension is part of the dotCloud stacks.

 Java
 ----